AnnieEvans83/UVDecomp_SGD/README.md

 #Next Steps

-##Creating a Web Application with FLASK on a EC2 on AWS
+##Web Application with FLASK on a EC2 on AWS

-##Create a SQL database
+##SQL database to store users ratings

 ##Rest API